 The online documentation is the authority and will be updated with the latest information.

 The Cycle 1 proposal deadline is November 24, 2020 by 8pm ET.
 The Time Allocation Committee meeting date will be scheduled for February 2021.

 Cycle 1 science observations will start with the completion of commissioning, 6 months after launch.
 Cycle 1 will have a duration of one year.

 Science Justification Templates

 Templates for JWST Cycle 1 Proposal PDF attachments:

 Note: The templates have intentionally different margins, to accommodate about the same amount of text per page.

-Proposers are encouraged to follow the Getting Started Guide in planning and submitting their proposals.
+Proposers are encouraged to follow the Getting Started with JWST Proposing in planning and submitting their proposals.
 Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.